Domusgpt/vib3codeSDKv3.0.0/TESTING_GUIDE.md

 This guide covers all features and enhancements added to the VIB3+ Engine, organized by module with step-by-step testing instructions.

+## 🔎 Phase 1 Baseline Commands & Smoke Expectations

+- **Dev server / visual smoke:** `npm run dev` (or `npm start`) then open `index.html`; confirm single WebGL2 context initializes and canvas renders a background + placeholder geometry.
+Capture a baseline screenshot to `artifacts/baselines/p1/`.
+- **Static harness for screenshots/browser runs:** `npm run dev:static` launches `python -m http.server 8000` from repo root; forward port `8000` when using Playwright/browser tooling so the unified canvas page resolves instead of returning 404.
+- **Playwright install (one-time):** `npm run setup:playwright` downloads Chromium + codecs/ffmpeg; run this before CI/local E2E so we never block on missing browsers.
+The `test:e2e` script now self-checks for the chromium binary and will trigger that install if it is missing to eliminate setup flakes.
+- **E2E smoke:** `npm run test:e2e` (or `npm run test:e2e:headed`) drives the unified canvas via Playwright against the static server, asserting the 🧪 overlay renders and the compositor exposes five layers + 7-band defaults; results land in `playwright-report/` and `test-results/`.
+The preflight chromium check runs automatically before tests execute.
+- **Full verify:** `npm run verify` chains unit tests, Playwright E2E, and a production `vite build`.
+This is the same sequence executed in GitHub Actions CI, so keeping `verify` green locally mirrors the branch gate.
+- **Lint:** `npm run lint` (note if script missing) — record output and any blockers.
+- **Tests:** `npm test` (or `npm run test`) — record availability and failures; no enforcement during planning.
+- **WebSocket mock:** `npx ws -p 12345` to exercise InputBridge fixtures.
+- **Audio FFT harness:** open DevTools console and run `await vibPhase1Harness.runAudioHarness()` to validate 7-band output shape for future mapping tests.
+- **Headless/CI flags:** note `--disable-gpu-sandbox` fallback for WebGL in CI and `chrome://flags/#enable-webgl2-compute-context` for local traces.
+- **GL probe:** run `vibPhase1Harness.runWebGLSmokeProbe()` to log renderer name, supported extensions, and framebuffer readiness.
+- **Telemetry replay:** call `const stop = vibPhase1Harness.startTelemetryReplay(console.log)` to stream canned payloads; run `stop()` to clean up.
+- **Unified canvas demo:** once the page loads, inspect `vibUnifiedDemo.diagnostics()` to confirm WebGL2 presence, layer sizes, and blend modes; use `vibUnifiedDemo.stop()` / `vibUnifiedDemo.start()` to validate pause/resume of the five-layer compositor and `vibUnifiedDemo.reinitialize()` to rebuild framebuffers after resize.
+- **Reactive virtual layers:** call `vibUnifiedDemo.inputs.enableMic()` (prompts mic, oscillator fallback otherwise) and verify the five virtual layers brighten and tighten with louder input; simulate telemetry-only mode by running `vibUnifiedDemo.pushTelemetry({ player_health: 0.3, combo_multiplier: 3.5 })` then observe the shader-driven shadow vignette deepen as health drops and accent sparkle intensity adjust without audio.
+- **Audio choreographer + uploads:** use the 🧪 overlay to switch sources (Mic/Osc/Upload).
+Pick an audio file in the upload control and click **Upload**; confirm the visuals keep driving even with mic denied, and flip the sequence mode (hybrid/environment/character) to see heartbeat/snap modulation change.
+The choreographer runs a 256-size FFT with 0.8 smoothing and 200ms lookahead to anticipate peaks.
+The main UI `toggleAudio()` button now uses the same choreographer; verify `window.audioReactive.source` reflects `mic`, `oscillator`, or `file` after toggling or uploading.
+- **Sequence director cues:** with the unified canvas running, open the 🧪 overlay and watch the Projected/Geometry/Stroke metrics update.
+Trigger a `pushTelemetry({ zone: 'combat', player_health: 0.3 })` from the console and confirm the geometry flips to `tesseract`, stroke thickens, and layer alpha rises on accent/highlight when snap/heartbeat spikes.
+- **Content wireframe smoke:** with the unified demo running, confirm the `content` layer shows a rotating wireframe cube (WebGL2 program) whose color and rotation speed respond to mid/high bands; validate that WebGL errors stay empty in DevTools and the geometry remains visible after resizing the browser.
+- **Unified debug panel:** use the floating "🧪 Unified Canvas Debug" overlay (bottom-right) to start/stop, request mic access, adjust health/combo/zone sliders, and watch live FPS/energy; confirm slider inputs reach `vibUnifiedDemo.pushTelemetry` by observing immediate layer alpha shifts.
+- **Wireframe geometry controls:** switch geometry between cube/tesseract via the overlay dropdown and move the line-width slider; verify the content layer flips to a 4D-projected wireframe in "combat" mode and that lowering health inflates the edge stroke without breaking depth testing.
+- **Reactive background + accent rings:** with audio or oscillator running, confirm the background shows a swirling gradient that brightens with bass/energy; push `vibUnifiedDemo.pushTelemetry({ combo_multiplier: 4 })` and watch the accent ring thicken and glow while staying centered at any browser size.
+- **Highlight streak layer:** verify the highlight layer renders flowing streaks (no scissor bands) that intensify with high/air bands and zone changes; move the zone dropdown to **combat** in the 🧪 overlay or raise high-mid energy to observe brighter sweeps and faster motion.
+- **Band normalization & smoothing tests:** run `npm test` to exercise `normalizeBandsFromFFT`, breakpoint ordering, and the reactive band smoothing/energy calculations; CI should record pass/fail output for traceability.
+- **Lookahead buffer tests:** `npm test -- tests/lookaheadBuffer.spec.js` validates the 200ms projection buffer that drives the reactive visuals with a slight anticipatory lead instead of current-frame data.
+- **Tri-band choreography tests:** `npm test -- tests/triBandAnalysis.spec.js` locks the 3-band (bass/mid/high) aggregation and heartbeat/snap/swell sequencing derived from the JusDNCE choreographer logic.
+- **Tesseract projection unit tests:** `npm test` now includes coverage for 4D projection helpers ensuring the line buffer count matches the expected 32 edges and projections remain finite.

+Document outputs and gaps in this guide when commands are unavailable or require flags so later phases can close them.

+## 🌐 GitHub Pages preview builds

+- Workflow: **Deploy Pages from branch** (runs on any branch push or manual dispatch) builds via `npm run build:web` with `VITE_BASE_PATH="/${REPO_NAME}/"` to ensure assets resolve under the repository prefix on GitHub Pages.
+- Artifact path: `dist/` is uploaded via `actions/upload-pages-artifact`; deployment is performed by `actions/deploy-pages` and the live URL is printed in the workflow summary under the `deployment` step output.
+- Manual trigger: open **Actions → Deploy Pages from branch → Run workflow** and select your branch to ship a preview without merging to `main`.
+- Local parity: `npm run build:web` continues to emit assets with base `/` unless `VITE_BASE_PATH` is provided, so existing dev/static harnesses remain unchanged.

 ---

 ## 📦 Module 1: Geometric SVG Icon System